 Fall 2017 Fellows

-Daryl Gordon, associate dean, Ruth S. Ammon School of Education
+Daryl Gordon, associate professor, Ruth S. Ammon School of Education

 Maryanne Hyland, professor, Robert B. Willumstad School of Business